 Tell the Pittsburgh Penguins: "Follow the Hill District Community Plan!"

-The Hill District Community is extremely concerned about the Lower Hill Redevelopment.
+"Redevelopment for Whom?"
+The Hill District Community is extremely concerned about the Penguins' plans for the Lower Hill Development.
 Residents are concerned that the Penguins’ proposed housing prices will effectively exclude the vast majority of African-American households in Pittsburgh from living in a redeveloped Lower Hill District.

-Is the City investing in our communities?
-Or are they continuing the legacy of urban renewal?
+Is the City of Pittsburgh really investing in our communities?
+Or will they end up continuing the dark legacy of urban renewal?

 [ Learn about Reclaiming the Lower Hill ]